Sundar13905/constructors/README.md

 -----------------------------------------------------------------------

-# Experimeent 13 To study and implement Constructor Overloading
+# Experiment 13 To study and implement Constructor Overloading

 ## Aim
 To write a code using constructor overloading